 Customer (C): Hi I was wondering whether you could help.
 I have a 10yr old gelding that I do dressage with.
 Could you recommend a feed to me?

 Staff (S): Certainly.
-Would you prefer a Purina Feed, a Triple Crown Feed or an LMF Feed?
+Would you prefer a Purina Feed, a Triple Crown Feed or a Nutrena Feed?

 C: Urm I’m not sure really whichever one you think would be best.